urdakota/urdakota/README.md

 # Projects
 ![My Projects](https://github-readme-stats.vercel.app/api/top-langs/?username=urdakota&layout=compact&theme=radical)
 ## [Dragonfruit](https://www.dragonfruit.menu)
-Dragonfruit is a passion project that I'm developing with my close friend [nick.](https://github.com/nicholasheine)
+Dragonfruit is a passion project that I'm developing with my friends [nick.](https://github.com/nicholasheine) and [AlmostCloudy](https://github.com/AlmostCloudy)
   - nick works on the website while I work on the backend (the scripts)
   - We are hoping to release dragonfruit soon!